yjayaraman/pcf-azure-install/README.md

 # pcf-azure-install

 ## Steps to setup Azure Env
-.
-Using a browser log into your Azure portal
+1. Using a browser log into your Azure portal
+2. Create a new `resource group` and make note of the name.
+Default name used in scripts is `pcf-rg`